hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_cluster.html.markdown

 A `gateway` block contains:

-* `enabled` - (Required) Is the Web Gateway enabled?
-Changing this forces a new resource to be created.

 * `username` - (Required) The username associated with the Web Gateway.
 Changing this forces a new resource to be created.

 * `password` - (Required) The password associated with the username used for the Web Gateway.
 Changing this forces a new resource to be created.